 Use Chinese for Everything

-In the example above, I'm ranting about needing to go to bed earlier more consistently.
-It barely makes sense and has lots of errors.
+I’d try to start using Chinese for everything.
+Including my inner monologue and private notes.
+My notes would makes little sense and has lots of errors.
 But it was very important to me to use Chinese every day all the time.

 The third tone is the creaky tone